Piano Tuner Services in South London for Upright and Grand Pianos

 Looking for an experienced piano tuner?
 Get in touch here!

 A piano's 230+ steel strings are under immense tension, collectively exerting up to 20 tons of pressure on the frame.
 Over time, these strings naturally lose tension, causing the piano to go out of tune.
 In addition, seasonal changes in temperature and humidity further impact the piano's soundboard, which in turn alters the tension of the strings, requiring regular tuning to counteract these fluctuations.
-To mitigate these effects, it is advisable to monitor environmental conditions using a hygrometer, and in extreme cases, a humidity control system may be necessary to regulate temperature and humidity, thereby protecting the instrument's structural integrity.
+A simple hygrometer helps you keep an eye on conditions; in more extreme cases, a humidity control system may be worth considering, protecting the instrument's structural integrity.

 For pianos kept in stable environments, tuning twice a year is generally sufficient.
 Ideally, these sessions should occur a few weeks after the heating is turned on for winter and again a few weeks after it is turned off for summer, allowing the piano to acclimate to new conditions before being tuned.
 In more demanding settings, such as humid climates or with frequently played pianos, tuning 3–4 times per year may be necessary.
 For recreational use, 1–2 tunings annually will usually suffice.